 Or the sawdust brush.
 Perfect.

-I got the greatest gratification from finding great curbside things to store reclaimed wood.
+The greatest gratification came from finding great curb side things to store reclaimed wood.
 Aren’t they perfect?

 I also created a rolling shelf under the main worktable.
 It allows me to push the table closer to my work station when needed, without carrying the load underneath.
 It’s very effective!